Media and teen relationships: Prime-time television

 One in four teenagers report that television is their most frequented and useful source of sexual information.
 The prime time content of television that is most commonly viewed by teenagers is analyzed for their sexual messages.
 Studies have shown that sexual references are made anywhere from 8 to 10 times during 1 hour of prime time television.
 Teenagers between the ages of 13 and 15 claim that media entertainment is the number one source of information about sexuality.
 According to the American Psychological Association, they estimate that teenagers are exposed to 14,000 sexual references per year on television (Media Influence on Youth, 2001).

 In a study conducted on prime time television in 1971, it was found that 18.3% of the featured characters were women where the rest were men.
 A different study conducted in 1974 found that 70% of the characters who gave demands or assumed a serious role in prime time television were men, leaving only 30% as women.
 Today, awards shows such as the Fox Teen Choice Awards present categories titled "choice hottie female" and "choice hottie male".
 In the music category, there is an award that goes to the best "hook up song".
 This is encouraging teens to "hook up" with each other and view other males and females as a "hottie".
 The Super Bowl, for example, is one of the most viewed prime time shows to ever be broadcast.
 Super Bowl 2012 alone tuned in 111.3 million viewers setting the U.S. television ratings record for the third year in a row.
-With advertisements fighting to stand out, companies such as GoDaddy (featuring the race car sensation Danica Patrick and trainer Jillian Michaels) and Kia Motors (featuring supermodel Adriana Lima) resorted to sex and the sexualization of its actresses.
+With advertisements fighting to stand out, companies such as GoDaddy (featuring the race car sensation Danica Patrick and trainer Jillian Michaels) and Kia Motors (featuring supermodel Adriana Lima) resorted to sex and the sexualization of their actresses.

 Young girls are starting to hit puberty earlier than most young girls in the past.
 These young girls are not ready to deal with the issues of sexuality.
 Jane Brown, a journalism professor at the University of North Carolina, claims that "Twelve to fourteen year old girls who start puberty earlier are more interested in sexual content in the media."
 Her studies have shown that adolescents who watched a lot of sexual content in the media are more than twice as likely as others to have sex by the time they reached the age of sixteen.